nus-cs2103-AY2021S1/ip/docs/README.md

 Adds a new Deadline task to the task manager.
 A Deadline task is a task with a description and a deadline.

-If the deadline is in any of the formats: 'yyyy-MM-dd HHmm', 'yyyy-MM-d HHmm', 'dd/MM/yyyy HHmm', 'dd/M/yyyy HHmm', 'd/MM/yyyy HHmm', 'd/M/yyyy HHmm', 'dd-MM-yyyy HHmm"', 'dd-M-yyyy HHmm', 'd-MM-yyyy HHmm', 'd-M-yyyy HHmm', 'yyyy-MM-dd', 'yyyy-MM-d', 'dd/MM/yyyy', 'd/MM/yyyy', 'dd/M/yyyy', 'd/M/yyyy', 'dd-MM-yyyy', 'dd-M-yyyy', 'd-MM-yyyy' and 'd-M-yyyy', it will be represented as 'MMM dd yyyy, h:mm a' or 'MMM dd yyyy'.
+If the deadline is in any of the formats: `'yyyy-MM-dd HHmm', 'yyyy-MM-d HHmm', 'dd/MM/yyyy HHmm', 'dd/M/yyyy HHmm', 'd/MM/yyyy HHmm', 'd/M/yyyy HHmm', 'dd-MM-yyyy HHmm"', 'dd-M-yyyy HHmm', 'd-MM-yyyy HHmm', 'd-M-yyyy HHmm', 'yyyy-MM-dd', 'yyyy-MM-d', 'dd/MM/yyyy', 'd/MM/yyyy', 'dd/M/yyyy', 'd/M/yyyy', 'dd-MM-yyyy', 'dd-M-yyyy', 'd-MM-yyyy' and 'd-M-yyyy'`, it will be represented as `'MMM dd yyyy, h:mm a' or 'MMM dd yyyy'`.

 Format: `deadline TASK_DESCRIPTION /by DEADLINE`